uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 However, this does not represent the actual trip duration.
 The trip took 35 minutes because of a 10-minute traffic wait at Colchester Road.

+### Explanation of Waiting Time
+The waiting time occurs due to the discrete nature of road connections.
+Unlike an escalator, where movement is continuous, traffic involves specific, discrete times for getting on and off roads.
+Consequently, time is lost in the gaps between arrival and departure of connections.